shepherd-06/Tor-Marketplace-Analysis/README.md

 ## PDF Reports
 - Detailed reports on the findings and analyses of each project are available in PDF format in the [project base directory](https://github.com/shepherd-06/Tor-Marketplace-Analysis/blob/main/Final%20Report.pdf).

-## Acknowledgements
-This suite is a collaborative effort by researchers, developers, and cybersecurity enthusiasts.
-Special thanks to all contributors and the cybersecurity community.

 ## Disclaimer
 All projects in this suite are for educational and research purposes only.
 The data is handled within the confines of ethical and legal standards.